konsumer/pdpi/README.md

 over_voltage_sdram_c=4
 ```

 You may be able to get it higher.
-Check out [this for pi 3](https://www.raspberrypi.org/forums/viewtopic.php?f=66&t=138123) and [this for pi 2](https://haydenjames.io/raspberry-pi-2-overclock/)
+Check out [this for pi 3](https://www.raspberrypi.org/forums/viewtopic.php?f=66&t=138123) and [this for pi 2](https://haydenjames.io/raspberry-pi-2-overclock/).
+I managed to use these settings without a heatsink, or any change in the hardware.

 ### /boot/cmdline.txt
 ```